AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Connect to an AnalyticDB for PostgreSQL instance.md

 **Greenplum client tools**

 The official Greenplum website provides a tool package, which includes JDBC, ODBC, and libpq.
 The package is easy to install and use.
-For more information, visit [Pivotal Greenplum documentation](http://gpdb.docs.pivotal.io/43330/client_tool_guides/drivers/unix/unix_connect.html).
+For more information, visit [Greenplum Database 4.3 Connectivity Tools for UNIX](http://gpdb.docs.pivotal.io/43330/client_tool_guides/drivers/unix/unix_connect.html).

 ## References